Atahualpa (ship): Second voyage

 Shortly after returning to Boston in 1803 Atahualpa set out on another maritime fur trading voyage, this time under the command of Oliver Porter.
 By January 1804 the ship was trading on the Pacific Northwest coast.
 The ship continued to cruise the coast the following year.

-On 12 June 1805 the ship was attacked at Milbanke Sound by natives.
+On 12 June 1805 the ship was attacked at Milbanke Sound by the Heiltsuk First Nation.
 Captain Porter and eight of his men were killed, and several more seriously wounded.
 According to the surviving crew Atahualpa had been anchored near a native village and all seemed peaceful.
 A number of natives were on board.
 A canoe brought the local chief, who called for Captain Porter to inspect some sea otter furs.
 When Porter leaned over the rail to see, one of the natives on board Atahualpa stabbed him in the back and threw him overboard.
 Then followed, according to the survivor Joel Richardson, "a general massacre".
 The captain, first mate, second mate, supercargo, cooper, cook, and others were killed.
 Some of the crew who were below deck fired up through the hatches and then charged with knives and muskets, retaking the ship.
 Only four of the crew were uninjured by the end of the battle.
 These four, with three of the wounded, cleared the deck of dead bodies, loosed sails, waited for the ship to swing the right direction, then cut the anchor cable and barely cleared "the village rock".
 Then they made all sail and beat out of Milbanke Sound.

+According to the Heiltsuk people (Q̓vúqvay̓áitx̌v), the Atahualpa was conducting trading business in a way that was a grave violation of Heiltsuk Ǧviḷás (law).
+Thus, according to the Heiltsuk the attack was "enforcement of Heiltsuk jurisdiction under Ǧviḷás".
+The Heiltsuk explain the attack on the Atahualpa as "one example of Heiltsuk agency when making decisions about natural resources and addressing the misconduct of visitors within our territory."

 On 17 June 1805 the dead were buried at sea.
 The ship was taken to Kaigani where it was hoped other American vessels would be found.
 They waited at Kaigani until 23 June, when Vancouver, under captain Thomas Brown, arrived.
 The teenage boatswain of Atahualpa was the highest ranking man left alive.
 He immediately turned the ship over to Captain Brown, who sent his chief mate, David Adams, over to take command of Atahualpa.
 Mr. Low, who had left Boston as first mate of Lydia and transferred to Vancouver, was made first mate of Atahualpa.
 The two ships sailed to Nahwitti.